Past Northern Transcontinentals: 1992, 1993, 1994, 1996, 1997, 2001, 2004, 2007, 2010, 2013 and 2016

 The Northern Tour begins in Everett, Washington about 50 miles north of Seattle.
 Riders fly into Seattle’s SEA-TAC airport and take a shuttle van to our motel in Everett the day of fly in.

-The Northern Tour ends in Boston, MA.
-Flights home should be made from Logan International Airport.
+The Northern Tour ends in Rye, NH.
+Flights home should be made from Manchester Airport, NH.
+Riders will need to take a shuttle van to the airport.

 Northern Travel Plans